Kustiq

 1. Kustiq

 Kustiq works differently from traditional contact databases.
-Instead of giving you a static list of emails and phone numbers pulled from a database that was refreshed who-knows-when, it uses AI to build deep company profiles on demand.
-You type in a domain, and about 60 seconds later you get a structured 19-field profile: vertical, segment, company scale, technology stack, and business model, classified across 21 B2B verticals.
+Instead of giving you a static list of emails and phone numbers pulled from a database that was refreshed who-knows-when, it pairs AI reasoning with deterministic verification to build deep company profiles on demand.
+Every record is discovered and verified fresh at run time.
+Kustiq does not license, resell, or cache third-party contact databases.
+The output is browsable as a public B2B directory and any two profiles can be lined up on the side-by-side compare hub, so you can verify quality without buying a 50M-row rental first.
+The pipeline reads the live site, AI classifies it across 21 verticals and 85 segments, SMTP live handshakes verify contacts at delivery time, and a 12-factor rule engine scores churn.
+All in about 60 seconds.
+You type in a domain, and back comes a structured 20-field profile: vertical, segment, company scale, technology stack, and business model.
 Because it profiles from live web data, the results reflect the company as it exists today.

-It also runs a 4-phase AI outreach pipeline.
-Discover prospects that match your ICP, research them, score them by fit, and enrich with contact data.
+It also runs a 5-phase outreach pipeline.
+AI discovers prospects that match your ICP, researches them, scores them by fit, enriches them with SMTP-live-handshake-verified emails, and drafts the opener per prospect.
 All in one workflow.

 Key features:

-- AI company profiling in ~60 seconds: 19-field profile with vertical, segment, company scale, tech stack, and business model across 21 B2B verticals
+• Hybrid company profiling in ~60 seconds: 20-field profile with vertical, segment, company scale, tech stack, and business model across 21 B2B verticals (AI + live web analysis + SMTP verification)

 Limitations: Kustiq is built for company intelligence, not bulk contact export.
 If your workflow is "download 10,000 direct dials and hand them to the SDR team," Apollo or RocketReach will give you way more volume.
 Kustiq fits better when you need to understand an account deeply before you reach out or when you need to keep existing customers from leaving.